Find Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 327,300 jobs for Forest Firefighter in 2016.
+In 2016, there was an estimated number of 327,300 jobs in the United States for Forest Firefighter.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,600 new jobs for Forest Firefighter by 2026.
-The BLS estimates 24,300 yearly job openings in this field.
+There will be an estimated 24,300 positions for Forest Firefighter per year.

 undefined